 It Pays to Be Polite

 Simply stated, it needs to be mobile-friendly.
 And this isn’t to cater to a unique crowd.
-Over half of all web traffic is now thanks to a mobile device.
+Over half of all web traffic comes from a mobile device.
 It’s no longer a matter of opinion on whether you’ll optimize your design in this respect, it’s a requirement.

 Now, you’re free to dispute that fact and choose an alternate path for your site.
 Ultimately, it’s your call.
-Yet, you might want to lessen the defence and just listen in on this one.
+Yet, you might want to lower the armour and just listen in on this one.
 Google will find out, after all.

 Why Google Cares So Much